Gpuvis Tracing Annotations

 The resulting trace file can be opened with Gpuvis.

-Run on Steamos
+Run on SteamOS

-Steamos includes a script (gpu-trace) to capture traces.
+SteamOS includes a script (gpu-trace) to capture traces.

 sudo gpu-trace